• Skip to primary navigation

 • Preheat oven to 350 degrees.

-• Brown sausage in a medium skillet over medium heat, breaking it apart into small pieces as it cooks.
+• Brown sausage in a medium skillet over medium high heat, breaking it apart into small pieces as it cooks.

 • Remove sausage and place in a 9x13" baking pan, reserving the drippings in the skillet.